microsoft/WhatTheHack/033-OSSDatabaseMigration/Coach/05-online-migration.md

 pg_dump -o -h localhost -U contosoapp -d wth -s >dump_wth.sql
 ```

 This creates a psql dump text file.
 We need to import it to the target - schema only.
-Create a separate database for online migration (suggeted ).
-Alternately you can drop and re-create the database wth.
+It is suggested to create a separate database for online migration.
+Alternatively, you can drop and re-create the wth database.

 To drop all the tables with indexes